-- 4.01 The Prelature will maintain a Review Board to serve as a confidential consultative body to the Vicar in discharging his responsibilities with respect to allegations of abuse of minors against Personnel of the Prelature.
-Among its functions are: - a) To offer advice on all aspects of these cases, whether retrospectively or prospectively; - b) To advise the Vicar, along with the Promoter of Justice (if appointed), in his assessment of allegations of abuse of minors and in his determination of the suitability of clerics for ministry (see 6.12 and 8.01 below); and - c) To review the Prelature's policies for dealing with abuse of minors. - 4.02 The Review Board will be composed of at least five persons of outstanding integrity and good judgment in full communion with the Church.
-The majority of the Review Board will be lay persons who are not in the employ of the Prelature, although at least one member should be a priest of the Prelature with several years of pastoral experience and proven good judgment, and at least one member should have particular expertise in the treatment of the abuse of minors.
-The members will be appointed by the Vicar for a term of five years, which can be renewed.
+- 4.01 The Prelature will maintain an Advisory Committee to serve as a confidential consultative body to the Vicar in discharging his responsibilities with respect to allegations of abuse of children, youth or vulnerable persons against Personnel of the Prelature.
+Among its functions are: - a) To offer advice on all aspects of these cases, whether retrospectively or prospectively; - b) To advise the Vicar, along with the Promoter of Justice (if appointed), in his assessment of allegations of abuse of children, youth or vulnerable persons and in his determination of the suitability of clerics for ministry (see 6.12 and 8.01 below); and - c) To review the Prelature's policies for dealing with abuse of children, youth or vulnerable persons.

-4.03 The Review Board will meet as often as is needed to fulfill its function, including whenever called upon by the Vicar.
-The Vicar may ask the Promoter of Justice (if one has been appointed) as well as a member of his council to attend the meetings.

-4.04 In all of its activities the members of the Review Board will preserve confidentiality.
-Likewise, in consulting the Review Board, the Vicar will only reveal identities and personal information to the extent necessary for the consultation.
+- 4.02 The Advisory Committee will be composed of at least five persons of outstanding integrity and good judgment in full communion with the Church.
+The majority of the Advisory Committee will be lay persons who are not in the employ of the Prelature, although at least one member should be a priest of the Prelature with several years of pastoral experience and proven good judgment, and at least one member should have particular expertise in the treatment of the abuse of minors.
+The members will be appointed by the Vicar for a term of five years, which can be renewed. - 4.03 The Advisory Committee will meet as often as is needed to fulfill its function, including whenever called upon by the Vicar.
+The Vicar may ask the Promoter of Justice (if one has been appointed) as well as a member of his council to attend the meetings. - 4.04 In all of its activities the members of the Advisory Committee will preserve confidentiality.
+Likewise, in consulting the Advisory Committee, the Vicar will only reveal identities and personal information to the extent necessary for the consultation.

-5.0 MAKING AND RECEIVING ALLEGATIONS OF ABUSE OF A MINOR
+5.0 MAKING AND RECEIVING ALLEGATIONS OF ABUSE OF CHILDREN, YOUTH OR VULNERABLE PERSONS